viseshrp/workedon/README.md

   from the past week is returned.

 Options:
   -r, --reverse           Reverse order while sorting.
   -n, --count INTEGER     Number of entries to return.
   -s, --last              Fetch the last thing you worked on -i, --id TEXT           id to fetch with.
   -f, --from TEXT         Start date-time to filter with.
   -t, --to TEXT           End date-time to filter with.
-  --since TEXT         Fetch work done since a specified date-time in the past.
+  --since TEXT            Fetch work done since a specified date-time in the
+                          past.
   -d, --past-day          Fetch work done in the past 24 hours.
   -w, --past-week         Fetch work done in the past week.
   -m, --past-month        Fetch work done in the past month.
   -y, --past-year         Fetch work done in the past year.
   -e, --yesterday         Fetch work done yesterday.
   -o, --today             Fetch work done today.
   --on TEXT               Fetch work done on a particular date/day.
   --at TEXT               Fetch work done at a particular time on a particular
                           date/day.
   --delete                Delete fetched work.
   -g, --no-page           Don't page the output.
   -l, --text-only         Output the work log text only.
+  --date-format TEXT      Sets the date format of the output.
+Must be a valid
+                          Python strftime string.
+  --time-format TEXT      Sets the time format of the output.
+Must be a valid
+                          Python strftime string.
+  --datetime-format TEXT  Sets the datetime format of the output.
+Must be a
+                          valid Python strftime string.
   --help                  Show this message and exit.
 ```
 <!-- [[[end]]] -->